EACC

 Non-financial corporations

-Table 2.
-Financial investment and financing of non-financial corporations, main items
+Financing and financial investment of non-financial corporations, main items

 (annual growth rates)